iankorf/MCB185-2023/unit0_tools_of_the_trade/README.md

 products include VMware and Parallels.
 If you want commercial support, you may like those.

-The downside of a VM is that your virtual machines will take up some RAM, CPU, and storage away from your host OS.
+The downside of a VM is that your virtual machines will take away some RAM, CPU, and storage from your host OS.
 RAM is the most critical resource because it isn't easily shared.
-If you have 8 GB RAM, you could set up your VM with half.
-But that means both your real and virtual machines are running on 4 GB each.
-Computers run more efficiently with more RAM, especially if you're the type of person to have 20 browser tabs open.
-Adding more RAM to your computer will improve your VM experience.
-You can also run a VM with less RAM if you use a lightweight Linux distribution like Lubuntu or LinuxLite.
+If you have less than 8 GB of RAM in your computer, you will probably not want to run a VM.

 On the CPU side, your programs running in a VM will run slower than they could.
 The difference is pretty negligible though.
 We're talking 1-10% slower.
 You